 Check out our winner below and then read further about our top 5 tiffin boxes.

 Bento Lunch Box

-With tiffin boxes, you primarily have two options:
+With Indian tiffin containers, you primarily have two options:

-- Plastic tiffin box with stainless steel inner
+- Plastic lunch box with stainless steel inner

 Seeing the word ‘plastic’ might initially scare off mums concerned about food touching the maligned material.
 However, this is not the case.
-The hot lunch tiffin box is made of food grade plastic with the inner being made of stainless steel.
+The Indian lunch box is made of food grade plastic with the inner being made of stainless steel.
 The materials used are non-toxic and carry no taste.

 This Pyramid Indian Tiffin has three sections of differing sizes and an extra strong closing mechanism.

 The top two compartments are a little on the small side if you want to put bulkier foodstuffs like Nan bread in them.
 It's best to cut the bread down to size!

 - Pyramid style stacking system for ease of storage

 The height of the tins are 5.5cm, 6cm and 6.5cm, so there's plenty of head height.
 Some criticisms are that the clamps can be a little hard to adjust, so make sure your fingers are dry when using the clamps.